Childhood Trauma Therapy

 Does therapy even work?

-Look, I wouldn’t be here if it didn’t, and that’s why you’re (tentatively) interested.
+I wouldn’t be here if it didn’t.
 You don’t want a therapist who seems to be struggling as much as you are.

-I work relationally, which means I’m interested in how you relate to me and to others; family, friends, colleagues.
-People bring their patterns and ways of being into therapy, and understanding these patterns lets us practice change in the therapy room before taking it out into the real world.
+I’m interested in how you interact with me and family, friends, colleagues.
+People bring their patterns into therapy, and understanding these patterns lets us practice change in the therapy room before taking it out into the real world.

 Why should I trust you?